Second Amended and Restated

 - the results of the Independent Auditor's audit of the financial statements and its report with respect thereto;

-- other matters related to the conduct of the audit which are to be communicated to the Committee under standards established by the Public Company Accounting Oversight Board, including discussions relating to the Independent Auditor's judgments about such matters as the quality, not just the acceptability, of the Company's accounting practices and other items set forth in SAS 61 (Communication with Audit Committees) or other such auditing standards that may in time modify, supplement or replace SAS 61.
+- other matters related to the conduct of the audit which are to be communicated to the Audit Committee under standards established by the PCAOB, including discussions relating to the Independent Auditor’s judgments about such matters as the quality, not just the acceptability, of the Company’s accounting practices and other items set forth in Statements on Auditing Standards (“SAS”) 61 (Communication with Audit Committees) or other such auditing standards that may in time modify, supplement or replace SAS 61.

-- Review and discuss with management and the Independent Auditor: (a) the Company's internal controls over financial reporting and the report assessing the effectiveness of internal controls and (b) the Independent Auditor' attestation of management's report assessing the effectiveness of internal controls prior to filing of the Form 10-K.
+- Review and discuss with management and the Independent Auditor: (a) the Company’s internal controls over financial reporting; (b) management’s report assessing the effectiveness of internal controls; (c) the Company’s disclosure controls and procedures; (d) any significant deficiencies or material weaknesses, if any, in the design or operation of, and any material changes in, the Company’s internal controls; (e) any special audit steps adopted in light of any material control deficiencies; (f) any fraud involving management or other employees with a significant role in such internal controls; and (g) the Independent Auditor’s attestation of management’s report assessing the effectiveness of internal controls prior to filing of the Annual Report on Form 10-K.

 - Review with management and the Independent Auditor the financial information contained in each of the Company’s Quarterly Reports on Form 10-Q prior to its filing and the results of the Independent Auditor’s review of the interim financial information.